ITDS-PT/xeoapidocs/docs/lists.md

 }

 ```
-The ==XEOCOllection== type is an implementation of ==java.util.Collection== which means you can use all the collection methods available in the API (the following examples will use the java Collection type)
+The **XEOCOllection** type is an implementation of **java.util.Collection** which means you can use all the collection methods available in the API (the following examples will use the java Collection type)

 **Note, lists in the new API will iterate through ALL pages**